 Robert L. Reynolds, President and CEO, Putnam Investments

-In this edition of Active Voice, Cathy Saunders, Head of Public Policy and Advocacy, hosts a conversation with Robert L. Reynolds, President and CEO of Putnam Investments, on the state of the investment industry; the role of environmental, social, and governance (ESG) strategies; innovation at Putnam; and lessons learned over the past year.
+In this edition of Active Voice, Cathy Saunders, Head of Corporate Sustainability and Public Policy, hosts a conversation with Robert L. Reynolds, President and CEO of Putnam Investments, on the state of the investment industry; the role of environmental, social, and governance (ESG) strategies; innovation at Putnam; and lessons learned over the past year.

 The world’s experience with the Covid-19 pandemic and market recently passed the one-year mark.
 What are some of your reflections looking back?